Why does my child need an orthodontist?

 How often will my child need to see the doctor during treatment?

 Dr. Atkinson will want to see your child about every four weeks or so in order to make sure that treatment is progressing smoothly.
-At each appointment Dr. Bruce will make adjustments to the braces to continue the straightening process.
+At each appointment, our doctor will make adjustments to the braces to continue the straightening process.
 In some cases, braces alone aren’t enough to straighten the teeth or shift the jaw.
-In these situations, an external appliance, such as a headgear may need to be worn at home in the evening or through the night.
+In these situations, an external appliance, such as headgear may need to be worn at home in the evening or through the night.

 Can my child continue to play sports while wearing braces?